tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Delegating-Access-with-a-Shared-Access-Signature.md

   - zh-tw
 ---
 # Delegating Access with a Shared Access Signature

 A shared access signature (SAS) is a URI that grants restricted access rights to Azure Storage resources.
 You can provide a shared access signature to clients who should not be trusted with your storage account key but to whom you wish to delegate access to certain storage account resources.
 By distributing a shared access signature URI to these clients, you can grant them access to a resource for a specified period of time, with a specified set of permissions.

+> [!NOTE]
+> Azure Storage supports integration with Azure Active Directory for fine-grained control over access to storage resources.
+Azure AD integration is currently supported for the Blob and Queue services.
+Because Azure AD provides identity management, you can authenticate access to storage resources without storing your account access keys in your applications.
+For more information, see [Authenticate with Azure Active Directory](Authenticate-with-Azure-Active-Directory.md).

 The URI query parameters comprising the SAS token incorporate all of the information necessary to grant controlled access to a storage resource.
 A client who is in possession of the SAS can make a request against Azure Storage with just the SAS URI, and the information contained in the SAS token is used to authenticate the request.

 Beginning with version 2015-04-05, Azure Storage supports two types of shared access signatures (SAS):

 -   An account-level SAS, introduced with version 2015-04-05.
 The account SAS delegates access to resources in one or more of the storage services.
 All of the operations available via a service SAS are also available via an account SAS.
 Additionally, with the account SAS, you can delegate access to operations that apply to a given service, such as `Get/Set Service Properties` and `Get Service Stats`.
 You can also delegate access to read, write, and delete operations on blob containers, tables, queues, and file shares that are not permitted with a service SAS.
 See [Constructing an Account SAS](Constructing-an-Account-SAS.md) for more information about account SAS.